Recovered-memory therapy: Research

+A review article on potentially harmful therapies listed RMT as a treatment that will probably produce harm in some who receive it.
+Richard Ofshe, an American sociologist and expert on coerced and suggested testimony, describes the practice of "recovering" memories as fraudulent and dangerous.
+An inquiry by the Australian government into the practice found little support for or use of memory recovery therapies among health professionals, and warned that professionals had to be trained to avoid the creation of false memories.
+As part of its Crime Victims Compensation Program the state of Washington issued a report on the efficacy of RMT.
+It noted that the therapy had no positive benefits in the case studies analyzed and that "the ability of repressed memory patients to function in the activities of daily living is significantly and possibly irrevocably impaired as a direct result of the controversial therapy modalities.”
+Moreover, it recognized the potential for legal action from participants due to negative effects sustained from the program.

 Studies by Elizabeth Loftus and others have concluded that it is possible to produce false memories of childhood incidents.
 The experiments involved manipulating subjects into believing that they had some fictitious experience in childhood, such as being lost in a shopping mall at age 6.
 This involved using a suggestive technique called "familial informant false narrative procedure," in which the experimenter claims the validity of the false event is supported by a family member of the subject.
 The study has been used to support the theory that false memories of traumatic sexual abuse can be implanted in a patient by therapists.
 Critics of these studies argue that the techniques do not resemble any approved or mainstream treatment modality, and there are criticisms that the implanted events used are not emotionally comparable to sexual abuse.
 Critics contend that Loftus's conclusions overreach the evidence.
 Loftus has rebutted these criticisms.

-Some patients later retract memories they had previously believed to be recovered.
-While false or contrived memories are possible reasons for such retractions, other explanations suggested for the retraction of allegations of abuse made by children and adults include guilt, a feeling of obligation to protect their family and a reaction to familial stress rather than a genuine belief that their memories are false.
-The number of retractions is reported to be small compared to the actual number of child sexual abuse allegations made based on recovered memories.

-A study at the Dissociative Disorders and Trauma Program of the McLean Hospital concluded that recovered memories are mostly unconnected to psychotherapeutic treatment and that memories are often corroborated by independent evidence, often appearing while home or with family and friends, with suggestion being generally denied as a factor in recovering memories.
-Very few participants were in therapy during their first memory recovery and a majority of participants in this study found strong corroboration of their recovered memories.